Bhargava1905/Hybrid-RAG-PDF-Chatbot/README.md

 # Hybrid RAG PDF Chatbot

-A Retrieval-Augmented Generation (RAG) application that enables users to upload PDF documents and chat with them using a local LLM.
+A Retrieval-Augmented Generation (RAG) application that allows users to upload PDF documents and interact with them through natural language conversations.

+The system combines semantic search (FAISS) and keyword search (BM25) using Reciprocal Rank Fusion (RRF), along with query rewriting and multi-query retrieval to improve retrieval quality and answer grounding.

 ## Features